Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 * Many projects and organizations will find microservices too complex, expensive and disruptive to deliver a return on the investment required.

-## Archiectural Choices
+## Alternative Choices

+Teams could architect applications that are any combination of one large application, all the way to many microsoervices combining to make one application.

+* Monolith architecture
-* SPECTRUM: Monolith ... hybrid services ...  microservices
+* Service hybrid architecture

-* Meanwhile, organisations can derive tremendous value from the miniservices model, which advocates a more pragmatic, coarse-grained services approach with relaxed architectural constraints.
+* Microservices architecture

 ## Questions to Ask

-- What is the nature and size of your software project?
+* What is the nature and size of your software project?

-Q: What is the experience level of your team(s)?
+* What is the experience level of your team(s)?

-A:

-  - Use in cloud?
-  - Lift and shift?
-  - on-prem?

-- Determine whether your organisation is mature enough to adopt microservices.
+* Determine whether your organisation is mature enough to adopt microservices.
 Do you have a strong application architecture practice?
 Do you have a mature agile and DevOps practice?
 Will your data management team support it?

 ## Getting Started